Skip to content

 Best Time to Visit Turkmenistan

 Also, there is the Turkmen Horse Festival, where the horses are decorated and participate in races on the last Sunday of April, which happens to be 30 April this year.
-In general, you will enjoy visiting the country when the most popular festivals and celebrations are held, such as the Carpet Festival, Grain Day, Melon Day, Remembrance and Victory Day, and Oil Workers Day.
+You will generally enjoy visiting the country when the most popular festivals and celebrations are held, such as the Carpet Festival, Grain Day, Melon Day, Remembrance and Victory Day, and Oil Workers Day.

 What is the Weather Like in Turkmenistan?

 Turkmenistan has an extreme desert climate, where it is cold in the winter, interrupted rain falls, and temperatures reach below zero.
-In the summer, the weather is hot in the country’s centre, and the temperature is moderate in the high areas, as temperatures can exceed 50 degrees in the desert, while autumn is sunny, warm, pleasant, and dry.
+In the summer, the weather is hot in the country’s centre and moderate in the high areas, as temperatures can exceed 50 degrees in the desert.
+Autumn is sunny, warm, pleasant, and dry.

 The Most Interesting Cities to Visit